Daisy and Violet Hilton: Early careers

-The Hilton sisters toured first in Britain in 1911 (aged three) as "The Double Bosses".They went through Germany, then to Australia, then in 1916 to the US.
-In 1926, Bob Hope formed an act called the Dancemedians with the sisters, who had a tap-dancing routine.
+Under the Meyers

 When Mary died in Birmingham, Alabama, the girls were bequeathed to Mary's daughter Edith Meyers, and Edith's husband Meyer Meyers, a former balloon salesman.

 The couple took over management of the twins.
 Held mostly captive, the girls were punished if they did not do as the Meyers wished.
 They kept the twins from public view for a while and trained them in jazz music.
 Violet was a skilled saxophonist and Daisy a violinist.
 They lived in a mansion in San Antonio, Texas.